 4. Milestones: Milestones are a feature Facebook has included to let you brag about special events in your company.
 You might consider a sale to be a milestone or an award or honor.
 Facebook places more importance on milestone entries so use these wisely and don’t overuse them.
 However, if you launch a new product, that’s a company milestone.
 Highlight it.

 5. Pin to top: Facebook allows you to “pin” a particular post to the top of your page for seven days, at which time it returns to it’s spot in your timeline.
 Announcements, events, special offers, contests or any major promotional event can be pinned to the top of the page to make sure people who visit your page see it first.

 6. BONUS: OK, I know I said 5 promotional hot spots BUT even an update can be a promotional opportunity.
 When you post an update that elicits strong response from your fan base, you’re upping the chances that those same fans will see your posts in their news stream during the upcoming week.
 So dedicate at least one update a week to a call to action or an inspirational post or something that compels people to comment.
-The Facebook Edgerank takes interactions between you and your fans seriously.
-Help your fans see your posts by creating engagement.
+The Facebook algorithm takes interactions between you and your fans seriously.
+Help your fans see your posts by creating posts that demand engagement.